moeabdol/mohdsaed-blog/content/posts/kinesis-advantage-2/index.md

 ---
 title: Kinesis Advantage 2
-subtitle: The Ultimate Programmer Keyboard
+subtitle: The Ultimate Programming Keyboard
 date: 2023-07-13T06:51:01+03:00
 draft: false
 description: The Kinesis Advantage 2 is the apex of mechanical ergonomic keyboards.
 It comes with either tactile cherry brown or linear silent cherry red switches.
 Its concave key-wells help you maintain a relaxed pronated reach as you're able to press all keys without stretching out your hand.
 If you have wrist pains or simply want to type faster, the Kinesis Advantage 2 is your goto solution.